Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Introduction

-\item We study an intelligent reflecting surface (IRS)-assisted systems in THz communication, which helps enhance the signal coverage and improve spectral efficiency with much low energy consumption.
-The system model of the IRS-assisted THz UM-MIMO is presented and the joint beamforming strategies for THz communication are discussed. \item We provide an overview of the existing THz MIMO arrays based on different fabrication techniques, including electronic-based, photonic-based, and new materials-based.
-We pay special attention to those THz antenna arrays with dynamic beam steering capabilities. \item We identify the transformative functions of the THz beamforming technologies in emerging applications, including satellite communications, vehicle connectivity, indoor wireless networks, wireless data centers, secure transmission, and inter-chip communications.
-These applications demonstrate the great potential of THz UM-MIMO systems to shaping future wireless networks. \item We point out various open challenges faced by the THz UM-MIMO systems, in terms of channel modeling and measurement, THz transceiver device, low-resolution hardware, large-scale THz array design, 3D beamforming, and mobility versus blockage trade-off, to light up new horizons and stimulate enthusiasm for future research. \end{itemize}
+\item We point out various open challenges faced by the THz UM-MIMO systems, in terms of channel modeling and measurement, THz transceiver device, low-resolution hardware, large-scale THz array design, wideband beamforming, 3D beamforming, and blockage problem, to light up new horizons and stimulate enthusiasm for future research. \end{itemize}